16 Procrastination Examples Destroying Your Life

 I’m gonna be honest; I’ve been fighting procrastination for all my life since I’m a perfectionist.

-And yes, you can work on it and become a high achiever, as I did, if you really want to.
+And yes, if you really want to, you can overcome procrastination and become a high achiever, as I did.

 But how can you understand if you have a problem of this type?